balena-os/balena-supervisor/docs/API.md

-In the proxy settings, `type`, `ip`, `port`, `login` and `password` are the settings for the proxy redirector to be able to connnect to the proxy, based on how [redsocks.conf](https://github.com/darkk/redsocks/blob/master/redsocks.conf.example) works. `type` can be `socks4`, `socks5`, `http-connect` or `http-relay` (not all proxies are guaranteed to work, especially if they block connections that the resin services may require).
+In the proxy settings, `type`, `ip`, `port`, `login` and `password` are the settings for the proxy redirector to be able to connnect to the proxy, based on how [redsocks.conf](https://github.com/darkk/redsocks/blob/master/redsocks.conf.example) works. `type` can be `socks4`, `socks5`, `http-connect` or `http-relay` (not all proxies are guaranteed to work, especially if they block connections that the balena services may require).

 Keep in mind that, even if transparent proxy redirection will take effect immediately after the API call (i.e. all new connections will go through the proxy), open connections will not be closed.
-So, if for example, the device has managed to connect to the resin VPN without the proxy, it will stay connected directly without trying to reconnect through the proxy, unless the connection breaks - any reconnection attempts will then go through the proxy.
+So, if for example, the device has managed to connect to the balenaCloud VPN without the proxy, it will stay connected directly without trying to reconnect through the proxy, unless the connection breaks - any reconnection attempts will then go through the proxy.
 To force *all* connections to go through the proxy, the best way is to reboot the device (see the /v1/reboot endpoint).
 In most networks were no connections to the Internet can be made if not through a proxy, this should not be necessary (as there will be no open connections before configuring the proxy settings).

 The "noProxy" setting for the proxy is an optional array of IP addresses/subnets that should not be routed through the proxy.
 Keep in mind that local/reserved subnets are already [excluded by resinOS automatically](https://github.com/resin-os/meta-resin/blob/master/meta-resin-common/recipes-connectivity/resin-proxy-config/resin-proxy-config/resin-proxy-config#L48).